 Senate Bill No. [insert bill number] aims to revise Montana's drug laws by regulating THC levels in marijuana products.
-The bill introduces a new maximum THC concentration limit of 15% for all marijuana and marijuana-derived products, which includes various forms such as flower, concentrates, tinctures, edibles, and capsules.
-Additionally, it amends the allowable THC amounts in each package, reducing the maximum THC concentration for marijuana flower from 35% to 15%.
-The bill also specifies that a single package of marijuana products must adhere to strict limits, such as 100 milligrams of THC per capsule and 800 milligrams of THC per package for other products.
+The bill amends Section 16-12-224 of the Montana Code Annotated (MCA) to establish a maximum THC concentration of 15% for all marijuana and marijuana-derived products, including flower, concentrates, tinctures, edibles, capsules, and transdermal patches.
+Additionally, the bill specifies new limits on the amount of THC allowed in each package, such as 1 ounce of usable marijuana flower, 100 milligrams of THC per capsule, and 800 milligrams of THC per package for various products.
+The previous limit of 35% THC for marijuana flower has been reduced to 15%, reflecting the bill's intent to mitigate the risks associated with high-potency THC products.

 SB0443_1(1): 16-12-224